Author: Jonathan Bruderlein, Co-founder of Farm Fresh

 We feel very welcome in our new community.
 We actually met Ed Ramsay, who was born here.
 He turned 90 this year and, every time his kids are in town, they come by and bring him for a visit.
 We love hearing his stories of what it was like to grow up on the farm.

 The barn on our farm was originally built in the late 1800s to raise livestock.
-We’re partnering with the NCC to rehabilitate our barn to get it back in action.
-When it’s finished, it will include cold rooms, a farm stand and some work space.
-Our new community has really showed up to help us make these changes come to life.
+We’ve partnered with the NCC to rehabilitate the barn to get it back into action.
+Plans include cold rooms, a farm stand and some workspace.
+Our new community has really shown up to help us make these changes come to life.

-Large-scale agriculture is very efficient, but we want to show people that small local farms have a purpose — and that’s bringing community together and helping them connect to the land that feeds us.
+Large-scale agriculture is very efficient, but we want to show people that small local farms have a purpose: bringing community together and helping them connect to the land that feeds us.

 Farms in the Greenbelt are a symbol of Canada’s rural traditions, and they provide an example of how to practise viable and diverse agriculture in a near-urban setting.